Hurricane Katrina Facts, Damage, and Costs

 The Facts on Hurricane Katrina's Damage

-Insurance and Other Costs: Hurricane Katrina cost a staggering $108 billion.
+Damage and Insurance: Hurricane Katrina cost a staggering $108 billion.
 Insurance covered only $80 billion of the losses.
 Flooding in New Orleans caused half the damage.
 It destroyed or rendered uninhabitable 300,000 homes.
 It left in its wake 118 million cubic yards of debris.
 That made cleanup efforts a mind-boggling challenge.

 Oil Costs: Katrina damaged 19 percent of U.S. oil production.
 It destroyed 113 offshore oil and gas platforms when combined with Hurricane Rita which followed soon afterward.
 They damaged 457 oil and gas pipelines and spilled almost as much oil as the Exxon Valdez disaster.
 That caused oil prices to increase by $3 a barrel.
 Gas prices almost reached $5 a gallon.
 In response, the U.S. government released oil from the Strategic Petroleum Reserves.
 Katrina's impact is reflected in historical oil prices.